 - £30,000 for each director of a company, or at least £100,000 for the whole company

 If your company's controlled by five people or fewer, you must have an annual turnover of £30,000 for each of them.

 Subcontractors not registered with the HMRC will suffer the higher rate deduction from any payments made to them by contractors.

 How we can help

 Please do get in touch if you would like further information about the Construction Industry Scheme.
-At Tish Press & Company we can advise on the CIS for your business in the London area whether you are a contractor or a subcontractor.
+At Tish Press & Company we can advise on the CIS for your business in the Shenfield area whether you are a contractor or a subcontractor.